Our Management Team in 2014 is:

-Bruce joined the Association in 2011 after 20 years of involvement in the human services sector in positions across health, aged care, disability and community services, both within the Queensland Government and not-for-profit sector.
+Bruce joined Spinal Injuries Australia in 2011 after 20 years of involvement in the human services sector in positions across health, aged care, disability and community services, both within the Queensland Government and not-for-profit sector.

 Bruce has held senior executive positions in Queensland Health, Blue Care, was CEO of the Cerebral Palsy League, and Deputy Director-General of Disability Services Queensland.
 He is currently a member of the National Disability Services Queensland Committee.